Labs4Tech/strapi_react_template/README.md

 ## Get Started

  1. Create your `.env` file.
 An `.env.example` is provided.
 Change any required configurations.
+ 2. Update favicon.png to your application favicon.
- 2. Run script `npm run develop`
+ 3. Run script `npm run develop`
- 3. Once the your cms content types are ready, use `npm start` to serve.
+ 4. Once the your cms content types are ready, use `npm start` to serve.
 You may add contents now or later to your cms.

 Reminder:
 - Content Types must be edited in develop mode!